vmware-tanzu/thepodlets/site/_episodes/004-observability.md

 [0:01:03.2] CN: Hey everyone, I’m Kris Nova.
 I’m a developer advocate.
 I code a lot.
 I hang out in Kubernetes.

 [0:01:09.7] CC: I don’t want to be left out.
-I’m an engineer in the open source project called Valero that does backup and recovery for your Kubernetes applications.
+I’m an engineer in the open source project called Velero that does backup and recovery for your Kubernetes applications.
 So, observability, why do we care?

 [0:01:25.6] KN: That’s the million-dollar question right there honestly.